parnaudo/parnaudo/README.md

 # Summary
-I'm passionate about solving complex data problems with pragmatic solutions by building effective and cohesive organizations and communities of developers.
+I'm passionate about solving complex data problems with pragmatic solutions by building effective and cohesive organizations of developers.
 I like learning and working at any part of the stack, from devops to analytics and everything in between.
+- I've built high throughput and reliable infrastructure in a plethora of languages
-- Have built multiple teams and organizations from single digit developers to the acquisition and beyond
+- I've multiple teams and organizations from single digit developers to the acquisition and beyond

 You can reach me at parnaudo@gmail.com, [Twitter](https://twitter.com/PaulArnaudo), or [LinkedIn](https://www.linkedin.com/in/paul-arnaudo/).

 ## [Kinsa Health](https://kinsahealth.com/)
 ### Technologies: Python | AWS (Amazon Web Services) | Airflow | SQL
 Rewrote some of the core ingestion and illness processing pipelines.
 Concurrently built a robust data org including a data engineering team, epidemiologist-focused analyst team and a data science team.
 Love building a surveillance system for illness while also finding cool uses for our aggregated illness data.
+The systems we built 5Xed Kinsa's reoccuring revenue from data to almost $5 million.
 ### VP of Engineering, Data <i>(Nov 2022 - Present)</i>

 ### Director of Engineering, Data <i>(July 2020 - Nov 2022)</i>